-Citibank, N.A., an affiliate of Citigroup, an underwriter for the Bonds, has provided to the Authority a revolving line of credit for the purchase of fuel oil and power with an approved aggregate principal amount of \$200 million.
+Citibank, N.A., an affiliate of Citigroup, an underwriter for the Bonds, has provided to the Authority a revolving line of credit for the purchase of fuel oil and power with an approved aggregate principal amount of \$200 million as of August 31, 2010, of which approximately \$60 million was outstanding as of that date.

-Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided various term loans to the Authority in an aggregate principal amount of approximately \$64.2 million as of December 1, 2010, a portion of which is currently syndicated.
+Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided various term loans to the Authority in an aggregate principal amount of approximately \$53.1 million as of August 31, 2010, of which approximately \$39 million is currently syndicated.
 FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, has an interest in the syndicated term loans.